jags14385/afterPayCodingExercise/README.md

 -- Hashmap + filter + tests.

 ## Drawbacks of the Solution in its current form:
+-- Have introduced a bit more complexity than required , inorder to make the solution extensible.

 ## Resources used
 -- https://stackoverflow.com/questions/50368493/how-to-parse-yyyy-mm-ddthhmmss-sssxxx-date-format-to-simple-in-android